 DeCoste Writing Protocol

-Graphic novels at seven levels are driven by age-respectful images to reinforce text.
+With graphic novels and literature at up to seven levels, you get the resources to meet student needs from non-readers to paragraph readers.
+Age-respectful images reinforce text.
 The book covers are all the same, but inside, the text is carefully leveled!

-Each Thematic Unit is anchored by video.
-It engages, builds background knowledge, establishes vocabulary, and builds visual mental models of the lessons.
+Each Thematic Unit is anchored by video captured by the Readtopia team in their travels throughout the world.
+These videos and the related content, engage, build background knowledge, establish vocabulary, and build visual mental models of the lessons.

-Students experience 10 different standards-based text types including Compare and Contrast, Bibliography, Map, Chart/Graph, Directions, Timeline, Article with a Sidebar, Two Text Types (with same subject), Claim/Evidence, Fantastic Facts
+New standards call for an increased emphasis on informational text covering 50-70% of reading materials.
+Each Thematic Unit includes informational text and worksheets at four different skill levels.
+Across Thematic Units, students experience 10 standards-based text types including Compare and Contrast, Bibliography, Map, Chart/Graph, Directions, Timeline, Article with a Sidebar, Two Text Types (with same subject), Claim/Evidence, Fantastic Facts.

 Each Thematic Unit contains lessons linked to Functional Life Skills from three major life domains: Daily Living Skills, Self-Determination/Interpersonal Skills, Employment Skills.

 Student response to instruction is assessed several times during each Thematic Unit.
 Data is easily collected and compared across units.

 Learn how Readtopia online resources drive eLearning for teachers.
 Find out more.